-How to setup Apache Tomcat on Linux in Azure/AWS/GCP
+How to Setup Apache Tomcat on Linux in Azure/AWS/GCP

-To install Tomcat in any of the cloud platforms, the best way is to use the available images in the marketplace that run Apache Tomcat on Ubuntu or CentOS server with the recommended configuration and the Java JDK.
+To install Tomcat in any of the cloud platforms, the best way is to use the available images in the marketplace that run Apache Tomcat on Ubuntu, Debian or CentOS server with the recommended configuration and the Java JDK.
 Production ready.
 Click on the links below to deploy to your preferred cloud platform.

-Getting Started
+Getting Started with Apache Tomcat

 Once your Tomcat server has been deployed, the following links explain how to connect to a Linux VM: